 Nursing education is a popular academic choice today among students who want to prepare for a career, change careers, or advance their nursing credentials.
 Nursing schools, colleges, and universities offer two and four-year programs in nursing that fit with your career goals in the profession.
-You can find nursing schools in PA and other large states.
+You can find nursing schools in PA like GMercyU’s nursing school located near Philadelphia and in other large states.

 Nurses work in hospitals, doctor’s offices, research laboratories, extended care facilities, emergency care centers, schools, and for home-care companies.
 Some 60 percent of registered nurses work in hospitals.
 Those who complete a post-graduate nursing education may work as clinical nurse specialists, nurse practitioners nurse anesthetists, and nurse-midwives.